aukraine/geolocation_api/README.md

 ## Steps of implementation and developer notes

 **1. Understand the Requirements:**
-> - carefully read and understand the problem definition.
+> - carefully read and understood the problem definition.
-> - identify the core functionalities the API should provide: managing doctor availabilities, patient booking/editing appointments, and viewing availability.
+> - identified the core functionalities the API should provide: managing doctor availabilities, patient booking/editing appointments, and viewing availability.

 **2. Select the Technology Stack:**
-> - choose the programming language and framework.
+> - chose the programming language and framework.
 >   - RoR, PostgreSQL, Docker-Compose, JWT, Pundit, DRY-validation, Alba, Faraday, Swagger, RSpec, FactoryBot

 **3. Design DB & implement Models:**

-[//]: # (> - determine the data models required for this system.)
+> - determined the data models required for this system.
+> - created `Geolocation` model with:
+>   - required `ip` string attribute
+>   - optional `url` string attribute
+>   - string `type` attribute
+>   - float `latitude` and `longitude` attributes
+>   - jsonb `location` attribute with all additional data received from 3rd party service

 [//]: # (> - implement main model for storing geospatial data using `postgis` gem)
 [//]: # (> - design and use `Service Object` to encapsulate and manage business logic in separate abstraction)
 [//]: # (>   - service objects represent a single system action such as adding a record to the database or sending an email)